 Witness to Our Lady of the Miraculous Medal, originally known as the medal of the Immaculate Conception.
-Makes a perfect Christmas ornament, can be worn or held while praying ...
+Can be worn or held while praying ...
 "O Mary conceived without sin, pray for us who have recourse to thee."

 Miraculous Medals will be touched to the First Class relics of St. Bernadette and St. Teresa of Calcutta after purchase.